top of page

 Mapping for Burn Morels

-The first step is choosing which map(s) to use, and there are plenty of options when it comes to mapping software that will provide you with burn information.
-Some are free and some have a cost associated with them.
-Usually, if you pay for it you're getting the information more readily, where as the free options sometimes require a little digging around.
-I have used a variety of these and will list them below with some of my thoughts on each one.
-Understand that this list is not comprehensive, merely what I'm familiar with.
-If you have any other mapping resources that you like please let me know in the comments below!
+The first step is choosing which maps to use, and there are plenty of options for mapping software that will provide you with burn information.
+Some are free, and some have a cost associated with them.
+Usually, if you pay for it, you're getting the information more readily, whereas the free options sometimes require a little digging around.
+I have used various of these and will list them below with some of my thoughts on each one.
+Understand that this list is not comprehensive; it is merely what I'm familiar with.

 Mapping Options for Purchase: